 Built-In Microban Antimicrobial Technology

 The addition of built-in Microban® antimicrobial technology to food service supplies and equipment is an important step in a systems approach to cleaner food service surfaces.
 Incorporated during the manufacturing process, Microban antimicrobial product protection helps to inhibit the growth of bacteria, mold and mildew that can cause stains, odors and product degradation.
-Microban patented silver-based antimicrobial solution is registered with the Environmental Protection Agency (EPA) for direct for contact, and can be incorporated into a variety of materials, including ceramics and polymers.
+Microban patented silver-based antimicrobial solution is registered with the Environmental Protection Agency (EPA) in the United States and is regulated by the Biocidal Products Regulation (BPR) in Europe for direct for contact, and can be incorporated into a variety of materials, including ceramics and polymers.
 Once incorporated, Microban antimicrobial technology will not wash off or wear away, and it continues working for the useful life of the product.
 The presence of this added layer of antimicrobial protection to support existing regulations, procedures and protocols is valuable as the industry works toward the goal of cleaner food service products and equipment.

 Food Service Modernization Act